Alan Mair: Later career

-In 2002, Mair was asked by Englebert Humperdinck if he wanted to record a Frankie Miller song for an album that was a tribute to Miller's song writing, and also a fundraiser for the Glaswegian musician who was recovering from a brain haemorrhage.
+In 2002, Mair was asked if he wanted to record a Frankie Miller song for an album that was a tribute to Miller's song writing, and also a fundraiser for the Glaswegian musician who was recovering from a brain haemorrhage.
 The release of the album was followed in September 2002 by a concert at the Barrowland Ballroom, Glasgow, at which Mair performed.
 He said, "It was an amazing night full of Scottish talent and it was a blast to be performing at the Barrowland again".

 Mair currently lives in London and has played in both of his band reunions.
 On 23 December 2005, he played in a Beatstalkers reunion in Glasgow.

 In 2007, Mair was the driving force in reforming the Only Ones, who performed to a sell-out show at Shepherd's Bush Empire.
 This was followed by shows at the O2 Wireless Festival in London's Hyde Park and Harewood House in Yorkshire with the White Stripes, and the first ever Connect Festival at Inveraray Castle in Scotland where they shared bills with Primal Scream, Big Star, and Johnny Marr.
 In 2009, they extended their touring to take in the Netherlands, Japan, Hultsfred Festival in Sweden, and in 2012, they played at the Rebellion Festival in Blackpool and headlined the Opera House stage in The Winter Gardens on Saturday 4 August.
 Mair remastered all three CBS studio albums for the band, which were re-released with bonus tracks in February 2009.

 In 2014, Mair started to record tracks for a solo album, Field of One, planned for release on his own label, IKA Records.
 His debut single "Four Winds", taken from the album, was released in December 2014, and his second single, "Stairway to Hell", was released in August 2015.
 Mair also signed other groups to IKA Records including Zal Cleminson's "Tandoori Cassette" In 2021, he released his third single, "Eyes to the Sky", followed with his fourth release, "The Devil's Porridge", in 2022.
 The latter highlighted the chilling story of Alfred Nobel opening the largest explosives factory in the world in Scotland in 1870.
 On 2 February 2024, Mair released his new single, "If I Gave The World a Turn".
 In 2025, he released the single "Ghost Of You In Me".

+On 3rd of August 2026 Alan Mair released his solo album Field of One to positive reviews, with one reviewer calling it a Masterpiece, and he released the lead single from the album "How Could I Let This Happen" on the same day.